Last updated on Nov, 17 2020

-HIMACHAL PRADESH State Report | August, 2013
+HIMACHAL PRADESH State Report | September, 2020

 Himachal Pradesh is located in the northern region of India.
-The state is surrounded by Jammu & Kashmir on the north, Punjab on the west and the south-west, Haryana on the south, Uttar Pradesh on the south-east and China on the east.
+The state is surrounded by Jammu and Kashmir on the north, Punjab on the west and the south-west, Haryana on the south, Uttar Pradesh on the south-east and China on the east.

 At current prices, the Gross State Domestic Product (GSDP) of Himachal Pradesh is estimate reached Rs.
 1.65 trillion (US$ 22.58 billion) in 2019-20.
 The state’s per capita GSDP in 2019-20 was Rs.
 225,839 (US$ 3,203.85).
 GSDP will increase at a Compound Annual Growth Rate (CAGR) of 9.71% between 2015-16 and 2019-2020.
 The tertiary sector witnessed the fastest growth at a CAGR of 12.02% between 2011-12 and 2019-20.